austinbirch/oldblog/src/_posts/2013-05-23-structuring-a-client-side-javascript-application.markdown

 problem more naturally.

-It is especially important to think of the problems that are specific in your problem domain, and to think about the best ways in which those problems can be solved &mdash; sometimes you need a little of this pattern, and a bit of another.
+It is especially important to think of the problems that are specific in your applications domain, and to think about the best ways in which those problems can be solved &mdash; sometimes you need a little of this pattern, and a bit of another.

 For BottleCRM, the biggest problem I have to solve, in regards to application structure, is the plugin system.

-Implementing a plugin system, and the ideas in which it represents (the ability for other developers to hook in their own code and customisations), usually involves quite complicated APIs, interfaces and other connecting parts.
-This can be quite troublesome to maintain, especially when you are just starting out, as plugin developer requirements, and the functionality that plugins should be able to achieve, may change in the future.
-This is especially true early-on, when ideas are still relatively untested, and direction is not as solid as it will be later on.
+Implementing a plugin system, and the ideas that it represents (the ability for other developers to hook in their own code and customisations), usually involves quite complicated APIs, interfaces, and other connecting parts.
+This can be quite troublesome to maintain, due to the large surface area of the code.

+As requirements of the plugin system change, changing it can be hard due to the amount of code that has already been written to interact with it.
+Enforcing backwards-compatibility is not an easy thing to do, especially as early on in the software development process the direction that the plugin system will take (in terms of what plugin developers will want to be able to achieve) is relatively unknown.

 In order to remove the complexity that is usually involved in a plugin system, I decided to not really have one.
 Though this sounds counter-intuitive, for